Popular postgraduate courses

-Being a parent, it is only natural for you to take a lot of interest in your child’s education.
+Being a parent, it is natural for you to be interested in your child’s education.
 You are likely to have a lot of questions related to overseas education.
-Tough decisions about when, where and what to study are usually made by the students, but as a parent, you must surely want to be involved in the decision-making process.
+Tough decisions about when, where and what to study are usually made by the students, but as a parent, you may want to be involved in the decision-making process.
 We believe by being well informed, you can play a wonderful supporting role as a parent and mentor for your child, as they begin their long study abroad journey with us.

-Below you’ll find a list of helpful suggestions on how you can assist your child through the entire study abroad process and later when they’ve moved abroad.
+It’s quite natural to have dozens of fears and apprehensions in your mind while you plan your child’s future abroad but highly unlikely you would want to shatter his/her dreams for the sake of your fears.
+Below you’ll find a list of helpful suggestions on how you can assist your child through the entire study abroad process and later when they move abroad.

-You’re likely to feel a lot more secure about your child’s education abroad after you’ve done some research.
+You’re likely to feel a lot more secure about your child’s education abroad once you do some effective research.
 Start by gathering information on your child’s chosen study destination.
 Look into the course curriculum, campus life abroad and the accommodation options available for international students.
+You may also want to check with the admissions committee of the university that your child has shortlisted.
+If you don’t know how to reach or write to the university, we can surely help you.

-Sending your child abroad can be an emotional moment for you.
-As the departure date nears, you can have a lot of anxiety and second-thoughts creeping up in your head.
-We know how difficult it can be to part with a loved one, but it’s important to understand just how much the student benefits from independent living and foreign exposure.
+As the departure date of your child nears, you can have a lot of anxiety and second-thoughts creeping up in your head.
+We know how difficult it can be to part with a loved one, but it’s important to understand just how much the student benefits from an independent living and foreign exposure.

-Help your child with his/her packing plans.
-It’s important to pack light, but also wisely.
-Draw up a checklist detailing all the things that he/she will need for the duration of his/her studies abroad.
+Help your child with his/her packing.
+It’s important to pack light, but wisely.
+Draw up a checklist detailing all the things that he/she will need for the course duration abroad.

-Keeping in touch with your child while he/she is studying overseas is important for both of you.
 Work out a plan of communication before the departure date.
 It is important to be flexible with your plan because it may not always work out that way.
-Your child may have internet issues or phone connection delays — so be prepared for such eventualities.
+Your child may have Internet issues or phone connection delays — so be prepared for such instances.

 Students and parents should both have a set of emergency contacts with them at all times.
-You should note down the contact details of your child’s college representatives and classmates.
-In the event your child is unable to reach you, he/she should be able to connect with relatives in India or abroad.
+You should note down the contact details of your child’s college representatives or classmates.

 By devising a sound financial plan, you can help your child manage his/her monthly expenses well.
 Use your experience and knowledge to guide your child on all issues related to money.

-To limit spending and avoid needless expenditure, make a list detailing expenses that are mandatory, and then make another list detailing expenses that can be avoided.
-By reviewing both lists, you can work out a good budget plan with your child.
+To limit spending and avoid needless expenditure, make a list detailing expenses that are mandatory and expenses that can be avoided.
+Try to find out various ways of reducing your child’s expenditure, for example, getting him/her an international calling card.

-Have a talk about the financial, social and academic responsibility with your child.
+Each child has different maturity levels.
+Give it some time for your child to settle down until she/he starts making plans on their own.
+Have a talk about the financial, social and academic responsibilities with your child.
 Encourage your child to solve his/her own issues that may arise while studying abroad.
 Get them to do the bulk of research on matters related to overseas education.
 This will not only empower your child, but will also help him/her face any challenges that may emerge during his/her stay abroad.
 Place your trust on your child and give him/her the confidence needed to make his/her own decisions while studying abroad.

-As a parent, you can teach your child to be more adaptive to the difference in cuisine abroad.
+As a parent, you can teach your child to be more adaptive to different cuisines abroad though they might be used to home-cooked food.
 You can also teach your child to cook his/her own food to save up on restaurant bills.
+But avoid calling him/her every minute, asking what he/she had for lunch or dinner.
+Your child may not be in a mood to eat or might be really busy with the studies so make sure you give some space.

-Just as you must prepare your child for his/her chosen study destination, you must also face up to the fact that on his/her return to India, he/she may encounter a “reverse culture-shock”.
+Just as you must prepare your child for his/her chosen study destination, you must also embrace the fact that on his/her return to India, he/she may encounter a ‘reverse culture-shock’.